SR-MEiTY/Speaker_Recognition_Terminal/README.md

   4. Perform speaker verification as follows python verification.py

-  5. Once, the verification is finished, you will be able to see either 'Speaker Recognised Successfully' or 'Speaker Does not Recognised' message on the terminal.
+  5. Once, the verification is finished, you will be able to see either 'Speaker Recognised.' or 'Speaker does not Recognised' message on the terminal.

   6. Now close the terminal.